severian5it/ResidenceGiulioCesare/README.md

 python -m SimpleHTTPServer
 ```
 ## heroku deployment
-Code was deployed to heroku which features a full integration with git with the following commands.
+Code was deployed to heroku which features a full integration with git with the following instructions.
-First with heroku create CLI command, that  creates a new empty application on Heroku,
+First use heroku create CLI command, which  instantiates a new empty application on Heroku,
-along with an associated empty Git repository
+along with an associated empty Git repository.
 ```shell
 heroku apps:create milestone1-pierluca
 ```
-then, every time the local development was satisfying, the local branch good be pushed to heroku
+then, every time the local development was satisfying, the local branch can be pushed in production
 with following instruction:
 ```shell
 git push heroku master
 ```
 no variable must be set, all the dependency are managed by the file `index.php`, which presence is mandatory
-, and must containg entry point for the application, as below:
+, and must contains at least the entry point for the application, as below:
 ```php
 <?php header( 'Location: /index.html' ) ;  ?>
 ```